alphagov/frontend/docs/adr/0004-noindex-local-authority-results.md

 Unfortunately, recent changes to search engines have resulted in general searches (eg local council bins) returning specific results (eg the bin collection day link page for a specific council), which leads to users entering at the wrong page and being confused by the results.

+Users can also be directed to the wrong local authority and submit applications or requests that are not intended for that authority.
+This increases the workload of local authorities unnecessarily and affects both user experience and operational efficiency for local authorities.

 Example: [This google search](https://www.google.com/search?q=premises+licence+change+of+address) at the time of writing the ADR returns GOV.UK as the third result, and the description and link shown in google imply that it's a general page for England and Wales, but in fact it's the specific page for East Hampshire.